vitessio/website/content/en/blog/2021-07-27-announcing-vitess-11.md

 Online DDL continues to evolve on top of version 10.
 New and noteworthy:

 * Report rows_copied, progress, eta_seconds throughout the migration.
-* SHOW VITESS_MIGRATION '...'
-LOGS: Vitess now retains migration logs up to 24 hours after migration completion/failure, and makes them available upon request.
+* `SHOW VITESS_MIGRATION '...'
+LOGS`: Vitess now retains migration logs up to 24 hours after migration completion/failure, and makes them available upon request.
 * Deprecating topo flow: Online DDL now goes directly to tablets.
 We are deprecating the involvement of topo.
 Version v12  will complete the deprecation.
   - The command `vtctl OnlineDDL revert …`  is deprecated.
 Instead, use `vtctl ApplySchema -sql "REVERT VITESS_MIGRATION …"`
   - The command `vtctl VExec` is deprecated.